SGMA Groundwater Management

-SGMA requires governments and water agencies of high and medium priority basins to halt overdraft and bring groundwater basins into balanced levels of pumping and recharge.
-Under SGMA, these basins should reach sustainability within 20 years of implementing their sustainability plans.
+SGMA requires governments and water agencies of high and medium priority basins to halt overdraft and bring groundwater basins into balanced levels of pumping and recharge by 2022.
+For critically over-drafted subbasins including the Eastern San Joaquin Groundwater Subbasin, this deadline is accelerated to 2020.
+Under SGMA, subbasins should reach sustainability within 20 years of implementing their sustainability plans.
 For critically over-drafted basins, that will be 2040.
 For the remaining high and medium priority basins, 2042 is the deadline.

-SGMA empowers local agencies to form Groundwater Sustainability Agencies (GSAs) to manage basins sustainably and requires those GSAs to adopt Groundwater Sustainability Plans (GSPs) for crucial groundwater basins in California.
+SGMA empowers local agencies to form Groundwater Sustainability Agencies (GSAs) to manage basins sustainably and requires those GSAs to adopt Groundwater Sustainability Plans (GSPs).

 Stay Informed & Connect with Us